kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

 ```

 ### Extension data transfer to clients
-Extensions should send message to ECS using `reply to` NATS field value or to the next subject: `kaa.v1.service.{service-instance-name}.ecs2ext.ExtensionData`.
+Extensions MUST send message to ECS using `reply to` NATS field value or to the next subject: `kaa.v1.service.{service-instance-name}.ecs2ext.ExtensionData`.

-In addition to `correlationId`, `timestamp`, and `timeout` fields that are defined in the [targeted messaging IPC design](/0003-messaging-ipc/README.md), extension-to-ECS message contains the following fields:
-- `appVersionToken` (string, required) - refer to [??](/) for description.
-- `extensionInstanceId` (string, required) - id of the instance that is message's source or destination.
-- `endpointId` (string, optional) - refer to [??](/) for description.
-- `path` (string, required) - action path from MQTT topic name.
-For example if MQTT topic is "kaa/<application_token>/<extension_instance_id>/<endpoint_token>/pull/json" then "/pull/json" part is the value for `path` field.
-This is used by extension to determine which function should be applied to message.
-Also, ECS uses this field to determine destination topic of the response.
-- `payload` (bytes, optional) - serialized message content.
-Can be skipped in `status` message.
-- `status` (string, optional) - message status.
-Main field for `status` message.

 The NATS message is a JSON-encoded Avro object.
 The Avro schema can be found [here](./ExtensionData.avsc).

-Example of a message from extension to ECS with payload:
+Example of an ExtensionData message with payload:
 ```
 {
   "correlationId" : "1",
   "timestamp" : 1490262793349,
   "timeout" : 3600000,
-  "appVersionToken" : "89556d5962",
+  "appVersionName" : "89556d5962",
-  "extensionInstanceId" : "9070ad58-e5e6-482d-bd88-bdf79db23b63",
+  "extensionInstanceName" : "9070ad58-e5e6-482d-bd88-bdf79db23b63",
   "endpointId" : {
     "string" : "7ad263ec-3347-4c7d-af89-50c67061367a"
   },